azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.1.md

 ## Set the Key Vault access policy

 At the moment we only have the terraformKeyVaultReader with Get access on keys and secrets.
-Let's add our new Terraform Service Principal with an access policy to list secrets and keys as well.
+Let's add our new Terraform Service Principal with an access policy to create secrets and keys as well.

 * Add another access policy sub stanza into the key vault resource in the modules/scaffold/main.tf file
 * Use the tenant_id and object_id for your service principal from the provider.tf

 ```ruby
     access_policy {